Your Dedicated Workers’ Compensation Attorneys

 If you weren’t already working with a workers’ compensation lawyer when you originally filed your claim, now is the time to speak with one.
 Your attorney will remind you that you have every right to appeal this claim and can work with you to make sure your appeal gets in on time and help you gather the necessary evidence.

 You and the insurance company can go through a mediation process which is typically very informal.
-You will both make your arguments and a neutral party will observe and help you try to come to an agreement.
+You will both make your arguments and a neutral party will observe and help you try to agree.
 If you do, you will both sign the paperwork.
-If you do not come to an agreement, you can go to a formal hearing with a workers’ compensation judge.
+If you do not agree, you can go to a formal hearing with a workers’ compensation judge.
 At a formal hearing, you and the insurance company will both provide evidence and arguments for your claims.

 Buffalo Workers’ Compensation Infographic